Note: skip to the bottom for some instructions on working with the BB Z10.

 The device itself is surprisingly decent, it feels like they have a slim chance to maintain some market with this hardware.

-For those of you who want to build apps for RIM OS 10, you need to start with your Android APK (send an Android build in Codename One) then converting the apk to a bar file which can be done in a few ways:
+For those of you who want to build apps for Blackberry OS 10, you need to start with your Android APK (send an Android build in Codename One) then converting the apk to a bar file which can be done in a few ways:

 Command line tools - a few script files that will allow you to preform the conversion in command line